 Startups that build services to win opportunities that are unique to the Turkish or Eastern European markets.
 Through the 500 Global Network, the team has asymmetric information to evaluate and help these startups, making it a profitable play when the opportunity is big enough.
 Two of the 25 initial investments are expected to be of this profile.

-The EUVC Investment Club is investing into 500 Istanbul.
-Join us today to explore the opportunity further with us.
+The EUVCLP Syndicate is investing into 500 Emerging Europe.
+Join us today to explore the opportunity further.

 4. Unfair advantage